 The characteristics promoted by this fund include sound corporate governance and a commitment to have a carbon intensity profile lower than the Index.
-This fund seeks to invest in companies reducing their ecological footprint as well as companies with little involvement in fossil fuel exploitation.
+This fund seeks to invest in companies with a strong commitment to reducing their ecological footprint as well as companies with little involvement in fossil fuel exploitation.
 Additionally, the fund seeks to invest in companies that take steps to mitigate climate change, for example, having a plan in place around emissions reduction or carbon intensity reduction over time.